Topological invariants from non-restricted quantum groups: Quantum groups at root of unity

 \section{Quantum groups at root of unity}

 In this section we first recall some of the deep results established by De Concini, Kac, Procesi, Reshetikhin and Rosso in the series of papers \cite{DK}--\cite{DPRR}.
 We then prove that the modules studied in these papers give rise to the topological invariants described in Sections \ref{S:RTLink}, \ref{S:TopGSph} and \ref{S:HQFT}.
+In particular, in Subsections \ref{SS:Uqg(H)} and \ref{SS:PBW} we give definitions and properties of the algebras $\Uqg$ and $\UqgH$ associated to a simple Lie algebra $\g$.
+In Subsection \ref{SS:weightmod} we discuss the category of weight modules over these algebras.
+Since the constructions in the first three subsections are some what abstract, in Subsection \ref{SS:ExSl2Mod} we give a concrete example when $\g=\sll_2$.
+Then we give descriptions of the pivotal structure, braiding and modified dimensions.
+The section is concluded with a theorem stating that the category of finite dimensional weight modules over $\Uqg$ is a relative $\Gr$-spherical category.